MattressAIBlake/blakewilliamaustin/README.md

 - Update projects in `app/page.tsx`
 - Modify colors in `tailwind.config.js`
 - Add new sections by extending the main page component

+## Deployment

+Ready for deployment on Vercel with automatic builds from GitHub.